OzAmoyal/Chatter/README.md

 - Java
 - XML
+- Android Studio
+- Firebase
+- SQLite

-The frontend of the Android client application is developed using Java for the application logic and XML for defining the user interface layouts.
+The frontend of the Android client application is built in a MVVM architecture and developed using Java for the application logic and XML for defining the user interface layouts.
 These technologies enable the creation of a native Android app that provides a rich and interactive user experience.
+The client utilizes SQLite as the local database to store chats, messages, and relevant information within the Android client application.

+Frontend (Web Client)

+- React
+- Bootstrap
+- WebSockets

 ### Backend (MVC)
 - Node.js
 - Express.js
-- MongoDB
+- MongoDB, Mongoose
-- SQLite
+- WebSockets

-The backend of the application is implemented using Node.js and Express.js.
-It follows a server-client architecture, where the Android client communicates with the server using API endpoints for user authentication, contact management, chat conversations, and message exchange.
-The server utilizes SQLite as the local database to store chats, messages, and relevant information within the Android client application.
+The backend of the application is implemented using Node.js and Express.js using a MongoDB database using the Mongoose Module.
+It is built in MVC architecture, where the Android and web clients communicate with the server using REST API endpoints for user authentication, contact management, chat conversations, and message exchange.

 <br />